Because it's created by Google, Chrome security and Chrome privacy are important features. Learn all about them here.

-Chrome includes a range of security features, such as security indicators and malware protection.
+Chrome includes a range of security features, including security indicators and malware protection.
 All of these features are continually running in Chrome, ensuring that your computer and personal information are protected at all times.
 Chrome also uses sandboxing technology, which stops harmful viruses from reaching your computer.

 Watch this video from Google to learn more about how sandboxing keeps you safe in Chrome.